-The best Vegan Carrot Ginger soup recipe made with fresh ginger, garlic, parsnip, herbs and coconut milk.
-Dairy-free yet super creamy and tastes amazing.
-Finish with a squeeze of lemon or lime to brighten things up or a nice drizzle of pesto.
+The best vegan Carrot Ginger Coconut Soup recipe made with fresh ginger, garlic, parsnip, herbs and coconut milk.
+Good for you, dairy-free yet super creamy with amazing flavor.
+Finish with a squeeze of lemon or lime to brighten things up or dress it up with a nice drizzle of pesto.

-This vegan carrot soup is a simple soup of French origins “ Puree a la Crecy “, a classic soup made with carrots as the main ingredient and pureed in a powerful blender until silky smooth.
-This version is vegan of course, so it can be easily frozen up to 6 months and saved for a cold day.
+This carrot ginger coconut soup is a simple soup of French origins “ Puree a la Crecy “, a classic soup made with carrots as the main ingredient and pureed in a powerful blender until silky smooth.
+This version is vegan of course, so it can be easily frozen up to 6 months and wonderfully reheated on a cold day.

-- The Carrots: heirloom carrots come in a variety of beautiful colors, but the best way to make this soup is with peeled organic orange carrots.
+- Carrots: heirloom carrots come in a variety of beautiful colors, but the best way to make this soup is with peeled organic orange carrots.
 I’m not usually an advocate for peeling carrots but to achieve that beautiful golden color and silky texture you’ll want to take that extra step here.
 If you choose not to peel them the soup will turn out way darker in color.
 Yellow heirloom carrots could also work here on their own or in combination with the orange.